 Keep re-applying sun cream

 Use sun cream with a very high protection factor (50+) to protect yourself against UVB and UVA rays, remember to re-apply it every two hours, and wear sunglasses and a hat.
-Further Information on Sun Protection (in German).
+Further Information on Sun Protection (PDF, 168KB) (in German).

 Although modern sun protection products work instantly, you need to apply them before sunbathing.
 If you find a mole that has changed in a way that causes you concern, ask a dermatologist about it.